-A national supergrid is seen as essential for integrating renewable power into the electric grid.
-It is not clear if penetration of renewables beyond 33 or 50% is possible if this isn’t done, since many regions of the US have limited renewable power options and a very large grid is needed to keep it in balance, since the wind isn’t blowing (especially not in the entire Southeast year-round) and the sun isn’t shining everywhere, nor do vast regions have hydropower, geothermal, and other renewable power.
+A national supergrid is seen as essential for integrating renewable power into the electric grid, since many regions of the US have limited renewable power options and a very large grid is needed to keep it in balance, since the wind isn’t blowing and the sun isn’t shining everywhere at once, nor do vast regions have hydropower, geothermal, and other renewable power at all.

-Just as many natural gas and oil deposits are stranded and unexploited because the cost to build pipelines to them is too high, many renewable resources are unable to generate enough power to justify building transmission lines to them, especially when they’re also far from cities.
+Just as many natural gas and oil deposits are stranded and unexploited because the cost to build pipelines to them is too high, many renewable resources are unable to generate enough power to justify building transmission lines to them, or they’re too far from cities.

 If America tried to balance intermittent power over a wide area like Denmark and construct a national grid, there is the potential for a national blackout.